 If you’re new here, this is the best place to start.

-I run what might genuinely be the smallest (and poorest) family office in the world.
+I run what might genuinely be the smallest family office in the world.
 This is not a billion-dollar endowment fund.
 It is my own capital, managed with one simple ambition:

-Preserve it and compound it steadily over decades.
+Preserve capital and compound it steadily over decades.

-This pinned post explains what I do here, how I invest, who this is for, and what you get as a subscriber.
+This page explains who I am, how I invest, who this publication is for, and what you will find here.

 Run my own multi-asset portfolio with a long-term, endowment-style approach.